 What of PSVR?

-Now that Capcom has confirmed a PS4 release, it bodes well for PSVR support like in Resident Evil 7.
+Now that Capcom has confirmed a PS4 release for Resident Evil Village, it bodes well for PSVR support like in Resident Evil 7.

 It will conclude the story of Resident Evil 7